mthreer/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolCompanySettings.md

 ### -UsersPermissionToReadOtherUsersEnabled
 Indicates whether to allow users to view the profile info of other users in their company.
 This setting is applied company-wide.
-Set to $False to disable users' ability to use the Azure AD module for Windows PowerShell to access user information for their organization.
+Set to $False to disable user's ability to use the Azure AD module for Windows PowerShell to access user information for their organization.

 ```yaml
 Type: Boolean